collective/collective.revisionmanager/README.rst

 - Sorted listing of histories storage (portal_historiesstorage) contents.
 Sort by: history id, number of versions, history size, size state, portal type or path
 - Purge revisions or delete entire histories
 - Maintain a cache for the statistics
-- Plone controlpanel interface fpr portal_purgepolicy
+- Plone controlpanel interface for portal_purgepolicy

 Translations
 ------------